agencia-e-plus/vtex-io-intelisense/README.md

 ## Extension Settings

-This extension contributes the following settings:
+This extension also provides the following setting:

 ![beta](https://img.shields.io/badge/-beta-red)

-- `vtexiointellisense.allowsUnusedBlocks`: if set to `false` all unused block will be show a warning of `unused block`.
+- `vtexiointellisense.allowsUnusedBlocks`: if set to `false` all unused blocks will show a warning of `unused block`.
 Default value is `true`

 ## Known Issues

-Activate experimental unused blocks may cause a long wait for show the snippets
+Activation of the experimental `vtexiointellisense.allowsUnusedBlocks` setting may cause long delays when loading snippets information

 <!--
 ## Release Notes